openstack/python-keystoneclient/doc/source/using-sessions.rst

 Migrating keystoneclient to use a Session
 -----------------------------------------

-By using a session with a keystonclient Client we define that you have opted in to new behaviour defined by the session.
+By using a session with a keystoneclient Client we presume that you have opted in to new behavior defined by the session.
 For example authentication is now on-demand rather than on creation.
-To allow this change in behaviour there are a number of functions that have changed behaviour or are no longer available.
+To allow this change in behavior there are a number of functions that have changed behavior or are no longer available.

 For example the
-:py:meth:`keystoneclient.httpclient.HTTPClient.authenticate` command used
+:py:meth:`keystoneclient.httpclient.HTTPClient.authenticate` method used
 to be able to always re-authenticate the current client and fetch a new token.
 As this is now controlled by the Session and not the client this has changed, however the function will still exist to provide compatibility with older